christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 OpenRC is Gentoo's default.
 When you choose to use systemd, you should read the [systemd article](https://wiki.gentoo.org/wiki/Systemd).

-I'm used to systemd and wanted to try something non-default so I went with it on my final installation.
+I'm used to systemd and wanted to try something non-default so I went with that on my final installation.
-In my experience the handbook makes a good job at explaining what you have to do differently when using systemd but you should still read [the systemd article](https://wiki.gentoo.org/wiki/Systemd).
+In my experience the handbook makes a good job at explaining what you have to do differently when using systemd.
 The only thing I noticed to be missing was [NTP to synchronize your clock with `sudo timedatectl set-ntp true`](https://wiki.gentoo.org/wiki/Systemd#Time_and_date)—something you realize very quickly when daylight saving starts.
+So you should nevertheless read the [systemd article](https://wiki.gentoo.org/wiki/Systemd).

 <Spacer />

 # genkernel and GRUB 2
 At some point you have to decide how you intend to install the Linux kernel.
 My first attempts used the [manual configuration](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Kernel#Manual_configuration), which always caused trouble but would theoretically result in a very clean build.
-On my final installation I ended up using the much simpler [genkernel](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Kernel#Alternative:_Using_genkernel), with which I had no problems whatsoever.
+On my final installation I ended up using the much simpler to use [genkernel](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Kernel#Alternative:_Using_genkernel), with which I had no problems whatsoever.

 Once the kernel is installed and a few other steps in the handbook have been traversed, you get to the stage of choosing a bootloader.
 The bootloader is the piece of software starting the kernel after the power button has been pressed.